ibbles/LearningUnreal/Light Source.md

 A Light Source has a bunch of [[Light Source Properties]].

 A scene often consists of multiple light sources.
-Common lighting setups can be created from the Environment Light Mixes.
+Common lighting setups can be created from the Environment Light Mixer.

 # Environment Light Mixer